-(1) The University is committed to ensuring conflicts of interest and commitment are avoided wherever possible or declared and actively managed, so as not to affect the activities, decisions, and reputation of the University.

-(2) In an environment of collegiality, all members of the University community are obligated to act with honesty and integrity and to not allow personal or financial interests or duties to compromise their obligations, responsibilities and duties.
+- (1) Charles Darwin University ('the University', 'CDU') is committed to ensuring conflicts of interest and commitment are avoided wherever possible or declared and actively managed, so as not to affect the activities, decisions, and reputation of the University. - (2) In an environment of collegiality, all members of the University community are obliged to act with honesty and integrity and to not allow personal or financial interests or duties to compromise their obligations, responsibilities and duties.